JayDaDen/CISC-4900-Project-/README.md

 # CISC-4900-Project-
-Web Application For Employers and Employess to make scheduling and everything inovled in the process easier
+Web Application For Employers and Employees to make scheduling and everything involved in the process easier